bjshumway/Udacity-Data-Engineering-Captsone-Project/readme.md

 ## *Important* (please read)
 To use Apache Airflow I utilized the workspace for the project "Data Pipelines".
 Please go to that project and look at the files "final_project_dag.py", "create_tables.sql", and "sql_queries.py".
 If you intend to try running my code to prove to yourself that it works... please run "create_tables.sql" in your Amazon Redshift... then you can go ahead and run ./opt/airflow/start.sh.

+To view the "Data Dictionary" see the image "Data Dictionary.png".

 ## Project Goal
 The goal of this project is to create an ETL Pipeline to pull data from IMDB (The preiminent movie database online), and put it into a standard data warehousing data model... so that statistics / graphs can be run on it for business insight.